BrandonDyer64/wcpp/README.md

 A node module to make writing C/C++ in JavaScript not painful.

-Using the power of WebAssembly, wcpp projects run both in Node and on the web.
+Using the power of WebAssembly, WCPP projects run both in Node and on the web.

 ```bash
 npm i -g wcpp